-- > Tuition is tax-deductible and is payable in up to 2 installments by Visa, MasterCard or cheque. - Class members will also pay an administration fee to the University of Guelph of approximately \$130.00/yr for tuition processing. - ➤ If paying by credit card, class members will also pay a credit card administration fee of approximately \$190.00/yr. - Tuition covers many expenses except transportation to and from seminars, study tour start & return points, country entrance visa fee, vaccinations, some meals, gratuities, hospitality and other incidentals. - The cost participants pay is about 1/3 of the total cost of the program.
-Gratitude goes to program and industry partners and sponsors that make this possible by contributing financially to the Program as well as private corporations, rural and agricultural organizations and interested individuals through regular donations and fund raising campaigns. - ➤ Class 19 members are expected to participate in, and contribute where possible to, various fund raising campaigns, activities and initiatives, including a minimum of one event as participant and one as alumni in the year after graduation.
+- Tuition is tax-deductible and is payable in up to 2 installments by E-transfer, Cheque, Visa or MasterCard. - Class members will also pay a registration and administration fee to the University of Guelph of approximately \$130.00/yr for tuition processing. - If paying by credit card, class members will also pay a credit card administration fee of approximately \$190.00/yr. - Tuition covers many expenses except transportation to and from seminars, study tour start & return points, country entrance visa fee, vaccinations, some meals, gratuities, hospitality and other incidentals. - The cost participants pay is about 1/3 of the total cost of the program.
+Gratitude goes to program and industry partners and sponsors that make this possible by contributing financially to the Program as well as private corporations, rural and agricultural organizations and interested individuals through regular donations and fund raising campaigns. - Class members are expected to participate in, and contribute where possible to various fund raising campaigns, activities and initiatives, including a minimum of one event as participant and one as alumni in the year after graduation.